Testato/TeraTerm/teraterm/trunk/release/LogMeTT_README.txt

                  =============================
                  (in reverse chronological order)

+2007-07-23 (Ver 2.9 Release 2)
+New features added:
+- Application was redesigned to support Microsoft Windows Vista and Windows XP themes.
+- Replaced hardcoded macro Templates with the plain text file 'ttmacro.tpl' that can be used as reference for building personal template library.
+- Added configurable name of Templates file to avoid overwriting custom templates during upgrades.
+- Added tracking of admin rights when running under Windows Vista.
+Without admin rights Vista does not allow to associate file extension with the application.
+Use ‘Run as Administrator’ from Vista popup menu or change the properties of LogMeTTC.exe to be always started as Administrator.
+- 'About' window was combined with Disclaimer message.
+It also contains 'What's new' tab.
+- 'Help' menu is now calling Vista compatible LogMeTT and TeraTerm help files in .chm format instead of old file with extension .hlp.
+This applies also to Context sensitive help in editor area.
+LogMeTT help file however does not reflect all changes introduced in this release.
+- Functionality of 'Print' speed button changed from showing Print Dialog to immediate printing.
+Print Dialog is still accessible from File->Print… menu.
+- Added 'Show Special Characters' option and speed button.
+- All previously hardcoded keywords used by syntax highlighter were migrated to external KeyFile.ini file.
+This will allow to add new key words without recompiling the application.
+KeyFile.ini also contains Help ID-s that are used by context sensitive help.
+- Upgraded Virtual Tree component to version 4.5.2
+- Added shortcuts F11 - "Run all selected" and F12 - "Apply Changes".
+- Added support of $[1]..$[8] key words that can be used as command line parameters for RunLTT application.
+- Added column selection mode.
+Use mouse while pressing <Alt> key to select columns in Macro editor.
+Bugs fixed:
+- Fixed the error happening while duplicating expanded branch of the Connections tree.
+- Fixed node path that was appearing in reverse order in Print Preview window and in the header of printouts.
+- Lots of other changes, code cleanup and bug fixing of 3rd party freeware components used by LogMeTT and LogMeTTC.

 2007-03-28 (Ver 2.9 Release 1)
 New features added:
 - Standalone TeraTerm Macro Editor - TTLEditor was created.
 It inherited all features